Spend it like Beckham: Soccer star buys stake in electric-car firm Lunaz

 Founded in 2018 by David Lorenz, Lunaz re-engineers and electrifies classic cars made by Rolls-Royce, Jaguar and Range Rover and Bentley.

-Beckham, 46, became co-owner of London-based virtual sports academy Guild Esports last year.
-He also co-owns Major League Soccer’s Inter Miami and has a nearly 5% stake in Cellular Goods, which makes skincare and athletic recovery products based on biosynthetic cannabinoids.
+Beckham, 46, became co-owner of London-based virtual sports academy Guild Esports (GILDG.L) last year.
+He also co-owns Major League Soccer's Inter Miami and has a nearly 5% stake in Cellular Goods (CBX.L), which makes skincare and athletic recovery products based on biosynthetic cannabinoids.

 Our Standards: The Thomson Reuters Trust Principles.